-If the behaviour of the system at low frequencies shall be improved, the Integral gain has to be changed.
-This applies if either it takes one or several seconds too long to reach a desired speed or if the speed oscilates between ‘too fast’ and ‘too slow’ slowly (once per second or even slower)
+If the behavior of the system at low frequencies shall be improved, the Integral gain has to be changed.
+This applies if either it takes one or several seconds too long to reach a desired speed or if the speed oscillates between ‘too fast’ and ‘too slow’ slowly (once per second or even slower).

-If the behaviour of the system at high frequencies shall be improved, the Proportional gain has to be changed.
-This applies if either acceleration and deceleration durations shall be reduced even further (to less than about 1 second) one if the speed shows indesired fast oscilations which often become perceptabile acoustically
+If the behavior of the system at high frequencies shall be improved, the Proportional gain has to be changed.
+This applies if either acceleration and deceleration duration shall be reduced even further (to less than about 1 second) one if the speed shows undesired fast osculations which often become perceptible acoustically.